SiddharthaHaldar/ruok-service-autochecker/docs/data-contracts.md

 ## Event Collectors and Graph Updater

-Currently, the event collectors write a message to the NATS queue with the following payload schema:
+Currently, the event collectors write a message to the `EventsUpdate` NATS queue with the following payload schema.

-> TODO: these fields are GitHub specific, but we might need to accommoate extra fields/nullable fields if we're collecting events outside of GitHub in the future.

 ```jsonc
 {